Jacksoor/FSuA-vizualizer/README.md

 - [x] Transform an automata into an deterministic finite automaton(DFA)
 - [x] Create multiple different automatas
 - [x] Minimize a DFA
-- [ ] Export and import different automatas
+- [x] Export and import different automatas
 - [ ] Full animations and tutorials

 ##Strech goals
 These are things that would be nice to have but might be cut
+* Exercises
 * Improved automata creation tools
 * Create an automata from a regular expression
 * Use Angular.js